-Add brown and white sugar and corn syrup.
+Add brown and white sugar, pumpkin pie spice, and corn syrup.
 Stir regularly, being sure to scrape the bottom of the pot, until the mixture begins to boil (about 30 minutes).
 Resist the temptation to raise the heat.

 Add the sweetened condensed milk and continue to stir until the temperature on a candy thermometer reads 241 F. You can let it go all the way up to 248 F if you prefer the caramel to be really hard.
 I like mine to be solid enough to stick to the apple, but still soft enough to not break my jaw.